giellalt/giellalt.github.io/proof/spelling/divvunspell-suggestions.md

 npm i && npm run dev
 ```

-View in a browser with `http://localhost:5000` (where the 5-digit
+View in a browser with `http://localhost:5000` (where a 4- or 5-digit
 number is given in the feedback).

 More info can be found in `accuracy --help`.